 These paper and straw rockets are a favorite with our cub scout troop.
 Just loosely roll a small rectangle piece of paper around the straw.
 Tape the roll of paper together.
 Then fold down the top twice and secure with a piece of tape.
 Place the paper rocket over the straw and let the kids have a competition to see who can blow their rocket the furthest.

 Cut PVC in 12 inch pieces and decorate with tape and stickers.
 Then set them up for bowling.
-Warning, you'll want to supervise this activity.
-PVC pipe is pretty hard.
+Warning, you'll want to supervise this activity with young children.

 There are so many fun ways to do a backyard scavenger hunt.
 I like how I am Momma Hear Me Roar used an egg carton to help her kids gather their treasures.